macbuse/macbuse.github.io/GPE_ENS_2021/index.md

 3/2| Simon A | graphe de Cayley etc
 10/2 | Pierre + Clement | quasi-isometries
-24/2 | Theotime | Growth functions and growth series of groups ?? | Arthur |Generalities on growth types
+24/2 | Theotime | Growth functions and growth series of groups ?? | Arthur | Generalities on growth types
-?? | ??| Exponential growih rate and entropy
+?? | ??| Exponential growth rate and entropy
+?? | ?? | On groups of (uniformly) exponential growth
+?? | ?? | On groups of polynomial/other growth

 ##  Seances etc.